 But this doesn’t mean sitting a baby in front of a video that has pictures of objects, playing Mozart or labeling objects with words will result in language connections forming.
 In reality, language connections in the brain are best developed in an emotional context.

 For example, when a mom and baby interact with a dog, mommy saying ‘dog’, helping them pet the animal and laughing with mom when the dog licks their face, a baby learns the concept of ‘dog’ in an emotional context.
 When emotional connection is present, language develops rapidly.

 This is one of the reasons that TV and videos are not beneficial for babies’ development.
-Little ones simply don’t benefit from the non-emotional stimulation that TV offers.
+Babies simply don’t benefit from the non-emotional stimulation that TV offers.
 In fact, research has shown that more goes on in our minds when we sleep than when we vacantly stare at a TV program.
 If you are going to use the medium of television to entertain toddlers and teach your baby concepts, do it by sitting with them and discussing the content of the show.
-If the show is so mindless that there is no content to discuss, don’t subject your baby to them.
+If the show is so mindless that there is no content to discuss, don’t subject your baby to it.

 Opportunities for enhancing development

 Understanding the importance of emotional context in learning will help you enhance all areas of your baby’s development.

 At birth, babies are curled up after spending 9 months in a confined space.
 Their first task is to uncurl themselves and use their back muscles to hold up their necks and heads.
 By five to six months old, your baby begins to roll because their tummy muscles will have strengthened sufficiently allow for rolling.

 As your baby speeds towards the six-month mark, you will be amazed at how well they put the pieces together for themselves just by being given the opportunities to develop their little muscles to engage with the world.